 The sunset concept provides for programs and agencies to terminate automatically on a periodic basis unless explicitly renewed by law.
-In recent years bills to create a federal sunset commission, modeled on the sunset review process in Texas, have been introduced.
+In the last ten years bills to create a federal sunset commission, modeled on the sunset review process in Texas, have been introduced in each Congress, including H.R.
+3282 on July 14, 2005.
 President Bush called for creation of a federal sunset commission in his FY2006 budget submission.
 Bills reflecting an Office of Management and Budget (OMB) draft proposal have been introduced (S. 1399, H.R.
 3276, H.R.
 3277).
+Hearings have been held in the House, and on July 20, 2006, the Committee on Government Reform voted to report H.R.
+3282 favorably to the House.
+At the same time, the committee voted to report favorably a related program review bill, H.R.
+5766, as amended.
+Both bills are scheduled for floor action on July 27, 2006.
 This report will be updated as events warrant.